10 Polite Habits That Restaurant Staffers Secretly Dislike

 Pushing plates away when you’re finished

 Again, I’ve been guilty of this.
 It seemed like a good signal for the plates to be cleared, but it actually makes them harder to reach and clutters up the table for your companions.
 Leave them be—a good waiter will watch and ask you if you’re done.
-Don’t miss these other other secrets your waiter isn’t telling you.
+Don’t miss these other secrets your waiter isn’t telling you.

 Ordering from another server